Your essential guide to Everton v United

 WHAT'S THE TEAM NEWS?

 Midfielder Andre Gomes will miss Sunday’s game after he was handed a three-match suspension following an incident in the Toffees’ defeat to Fulham last weekend.
-Everton are also expected to be without defender Yerry Mina, who has missed the last three games with a hamstring problem.
-However, the Merseysiders could welcome back two former Reds in Michael Keane and Morgan Schneiderlin.
+Manager Marco Silva also confirmed on Thursday that defender Yerry Mina, who has missed the last three games with a hamstring problem, is their only injury concern for this one.
+That means the Merseysiders could welcome back two former Reds in Michael Keane and Morgan Schneiderlin.
 The pair have not featured in either of Everton’s last two outings, but could be available to face United on Sunday.

 OUR RECORD AGAINST THE TOFFEES